 A car accident is something no one ever wants to experience.
-Especially in the case of motor vehicle accidents involved a big truck or semi, the amount of force and injuries involved can be catastrophic.
+Especially in the case of big trucks or semis, the amount of force that’s involved in these types of accidents can quickly result in catastrophic motor-vehicle accident injuries .
 With truck drivers making up 3.5 million of the U.S. drivers on the road in 2016, it’s no surprise that fatal truck accidents are also on the rise.

 Trucks are used as a pivotal transporting, delivering 68% of all goods in the U.S. and driving about 140 billion miles a year.
 Truck drivers have to go through extensive training in order to obtain the certifications they need to conduct a semi or big rig.
-However, several factors still leave truck accidents accounting for 10% of all fatal motor-vehicle accidents each year.
+How many people die each year in car accidents involving large trucks?
+According to the NTHSA, collisions with large trucks account for 10% of all fatal motor-vehicle accidents each year.
 It’s important to know that there is a lot a driver who’s sharing the road with a truck can do in order to avoid an accident.
 We’ve shared eight of the most useful tips in avoiding trucking accidents below.

 8 Tips for Sharing The Road With Semi-Trucks